 Our proof of \cref{thm:main} generalizes the above approach.
-In particular, we show that the Lanczos-FA error for approximating $r(\vec{A})\vec{b}$ can be written in terms of the errors of the optimal approximations to particular rational functions, and then reduce polynomial approximation of $r$ to polynomial approximation of each of these particular functions.
+We write the Lanczos-FA error for approximating $r(\vec{A})\vec{b}$ in terms of the error of the optimal approximations to a set of simpler rational functions, and then reduce polynomial approximation of $r(x)$ to polynomial approximation of each of these particular functions.